 - Changing the filters

 Experts recommend that you replace your air filters about every 90 days for those without allergies.
 If you have allergies, the recommended amount is around every 45 days.
 Changing your filter regularly will prevent dust, mold spores, soot, bacteria, and allergens from circulating in your home.
 Air filters also cause the blower fan in the HVAC system to work harder in order to push air, which will not help your home stay at the right temperature.

 It is also recommended to clean your drain line every 30 days.
 Otherwise, it is possible for the AC system’s evaporator to freeze and cause damage to the unit.
 Furthermore, the condensate drain pan can overflow and fill with microbes.
 This can back up your water and lead to unsightly damage to your drywall, ceiling, or floor.

 - Installing a programmable thermostat

 Installing a programmable thermostat in a home is a great way to improve the efficiency of your HVAC system, which will help it work properly and save you money on energy bills.
-A thermostat will allow you to set the heating and cooling in your home at a daily schedule.
-You can turn off the heating and cooling at times when you do not need it and adjust the temperatures to your liking.
+A thermostat will allow you to set the HVAC in your home at a daily schedule.
+You can turn off the HVAC at times when you do not need it and adjust the temperatures to your liking.
 This will save your unit from putting in more work than necessary, and save you from paying for your system when you are not using it.
-A programmable thermostat can make the heating and cooling in your home more effective and it can extend your system’s lifespan.
+A programmable thermostat can make the HVAC in your home more effective and it can extend your system’s lifespan.